 Integration with External Applications

-The emulation of the clamd interface makes it possible to integrate Dr.Web ClamD with external applications capable to connect to the clamd anti-virus daemon (included in ClamAV).
+The emulation of the interface of the clamd anti-virus daemon included in the ClamAV anti-virus solution makes it possible to integrate Dr.Web ClamD with any external applications capable of connecting to the clamd anti-virus daemon.

 The table below shows examples of applications that can use clamd for anti-virus scans: